 Equity-linked securities.
-On May 26, 2017, we issued to STIC (i) an aggregate principal amount of KRW210 billion (US\$186.4 million) in 2.5% Convertible Bonds and (ii) an aggregate principal amount of KRW90 billion (US\$79.9 million) in 2.5% Non-convertible Bonds with warrants.
+On May 26, 2017, we issued to STIC (i) an aggregate principal amount of KRW210 billion (US\$171.5 million) in 2.5% Convertible Bonds and (ii) an aggregate principal amount of KRW90 billion (US\$73.5 million) in 2.5% Non-convertible Bonds with warrants.
 We collectively refer to the 2.5% Convertible Bonds and the 2.5% Non-convertible Bonds with warrants as the "Bonds."
-The Bonds had a stated fixed coupon rate of 2.5% per annum, payable quarterly on the 25th day of February, May, August, and November, with a term of seven years, subject to a right of STIC to require redemption of the Bonds, in whole or in part, early after five years.
-The conversion price of the 2.5% Convertible Bonds, as well as the exercise price of the 2.5% Non-convertible Bonds with warrants, is KRW293,600 (US\$261) per common share, subject to certain adjustments for anti-dilution protection.
+The Bonds have a stated fixed coupon rate of 2.5% per annum, payable quarterly on the 25th day of February, May, August, and November, with a term of seven years, subject to a right of STIC to require redemption of the Bonds, in whole or in part, early after five years.
+In order to exercise the early redemption right, STIC must notify us within 30 days before the early redemption date specified in such notice.
+STIC may convert all or a portion of the 2.5% Convertible Bonds into our common shares or exercise the warrants at any during the period commencing on the earlier of (i) date of repayment of the amount outstanding under the 2017 Senior Credit Facilities or (ii) one year from the issuance date of the Bonds, and ending on the date that is one month prior to the maturity date of the Bonds.
+The conversion price of the 2.5% Convertible Bonds, as well as the exercise price of the 2.5% Non-convertible Bonds with warrants, is KRW293,600 (US\$239.71) per common share, subject to certain adjustments for anti-dilution protection.

-On May 15, 2020, DoubleU Games purchased the 2.5% Non-convertible Bonds with warrants from STIC and, in conjunction therewith, exercised the warrants by surrendering the 2.5% Non-convertible Bonds with warrants for 306,539 common shares at the exercise price of KRW293,600 (US\$261).
-On May 25, 2020, STIC converted 50.3% of the 2.5% Convertible Bonds into 360,000 common shares at the initial conversion price of KRW293,600 (US\$261).
+On May 15, 2020, DoubleU Games purchased the 2.5% Non-convertible Bonds with warrants from STIC and, in conjunction therewith, exercised the warrants by surrendering the 2.5% Non-convertible Bonds with warrants for 306,539 common shares at the exercise price of KRW293,600 (US\$239.71).
+On May 25, 2020, STIC converted 50.3% of the 2.5% Convertible Bonds into 360,000 common shares at the initial conversion price of KRW293,600 (US\$239.71).
 On June 4, 2020, STIC converted the remaining 2.5% Convertible Bonds into 355,258 common shares at the initial conversion price.
-See "Management's discussion and analysis of financial condition and results of operations-Liquidity and capital resources-Short-term and long-term borrowings."
+See "Management's discussion and analysis of financial condition and results of operations- Liquidity and capital resources-Short-term and long-term borrowings."